As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 - recovery rates

-While some may prefer to point to individual behaviors to explain why these disparities exist, the reality is that racial health disparities are systemic issues that cannot be treated solely as individual problems.
+While some may prefer to point to individual behaviors to explain why these disparities exist, the reality is that racial health disparities are systemic issues.
+They cannot be treated solely as individual problems.

-Understanding the disproportionate ways in which people of color are affected by addiction, and the systems in place to address drug and alcohol abuse, is important.
-This is true whether you’re a health professional, someone with a history of substance abuse, or the loved one of someone with a substance use disorder
+This is true whether you’re a health professional, someone with a history of substance abuse, or the loved one of someone with a substance use disorder.

 Health disparities among different racial groups are driven primarily by social and economic factors that affect populations, not just individual people who are struggling.